snightshade/snightshade/README.md

 Contact me in these following ways:
 - by emailing `hi` at `sylvie.software`, or anywhere at `nightshade.network`
-- by finding me on twitter dot com, [`@lostkagamine`](https://twitter.com/lostkagamine)
 - ...or my preferred method, talk to me directly on Discord!
-It's the same handle as Twitter, *but introduce yourself first elsewhere, otherwise I'll reject your request.*
+The handle is [the .NET namespace that contains P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke), *but introduce yourself first elsewhere, otherwise I'll reject your request.*

 ## What do I do?
 I write code.
 If I'm lucky, it even works.
 I make music too, and I also play the critically-acclaimed MMORPG [FINAL FANTASY XIV](https://finalfantasyxiv.com) more than I should, so some of my work overlaps into that.